Total Variation Graph Neural Networks: Total Variation Graph Neural Network

 By letting

 the vertex features update at step/layer $l+1$ becomes

-By referring to the notation of \eqref{eq: gcn_layer}, the proposed GTVConv layer reads
+By referring to the notation in \eqref{eq: gcn_layer}, the proposed GTVConv layer reads

-\paragraph{Remarks} There is a clear analogy between the LQV in \eqref{eq:lap_smooth_comb}, minimized by common MP layers, and the GTV defined in terms of $\mathbf{L}_\Gamma$, minimized by GTVConv.
+\paragraph{Remarks} There is a clear analogy between the LQV in \eqref{eq:lap_smooth_comb}, minimized by common MP layers, and the GTV defined in terms of $\hat{\Lb}_\mathbf{\Gamma}$, minimized by GTVConv.
 While the MP layers based on Laplacian smoothing perform low-pass filtering~\citep{bo2021beyond}, GTVConv is closely related to graph trend filtering~\citep{JMLR:v17:15-147, pmlr-v139-liu21k}, which implements a total variation smoother based on the $\ell_1$ Laplacian.
 While linear smoothers cannot handle heterogeneous smoothness, a total variation smoother encompasses both globally smooth functions, said to have homogeneous smoothness, and functions with different levels of smoothness at different graph locations~\citep{sadhanala2016total}.
 From the graph signal processing perspective, it means applying low- and high-pass filtering on the graph signal at the same time~\citep{fu2022p}.
-In our case, when driven by the $\mathcal{L}_\text{GTV}$ term in \eqref{eq:objective_loss}, GTVConv applies low-pass filtering to central vertices in the cluster and high-pass filtering at the clusters' edge, enabling sharp cluster transitions.
+In our case, when driven by the $\mathcal{L}_\text{GTV}$ term in \eqref{eq:objective_loss}, GTVConv applies low-pass filtering to central vertices in the cluster and high-pass filtering at the clusters' boundary, enabling sharp cluster transitions.

-Similarly to attention-based GNNs~\citep{velivckovic2017graph}, GTVConv can learn edge weights in a data-driven fashion: by looking at \eqref{eq:gamma_single}, we notice that $\hat{\gamma}_{i,j}$ depend on the features $\x_i, \x_j$.
+Similarly to attention-based GNNs~\citep{velivckovic2017graph}, GTVConv can learn edge weights in a data-driven fashion: by looking at \eqref{eq:gamma_single}, we notice that $\hat{\gamma}_{ij}$ depend on the features $\x_i, \x_j$.
 Therefore, the output features at layer $l$ will influence the edge weights at layer $l+1$.

-A variant to the proposed GTVConv layer is obtained from a GTV weighted by the vertex degrees, which gives an expression analogue to the LQV defined in terms of the symmetric normalized Laplacian (details in the supplementary).
+A variant to the proposed GTVConv layer is obtained from a GTV weighted by the vertex degrees, which gives an expression related to the LQV defined in terms of the symmetric normalized Laplacian (details in \ref{appendix:GTVConv_weight}).